Thé Tjong-Khing

+Biography

 He was born in Purworedjo, Java, Dutch East Indies to a large Chinese Indonesian family.
 As a child he was interested in the Tarzan comic strips of Edgar Rice Burroughs.
 Tjong-Khing attended the Seni Rupa (arts) institute in Bandung.
 He came to the Netherlands in 1956 and started as a draftsman at the Toonder Studio's, initially as a volunteer and later as an employee.

 In addition to his work on Oliver B. Bumble comics, he contributed to the magazine Tina and created Arman & Ilva.
 In 1970 he was asked to provide illustration for Miep Diekmann's children's book.
 He became a freelance illustrator providing illustration to many children's book authors such as van Guus Kuijer, Els Pelgrom, Sylvia Vanden Heede en Dolf Verroen.

 Tjong-Khing won the Gouden Penseel (Golden Brush) award three times, and in 2005 won the Woutertje Pieterse Prijs for his book Waar is de taart?
 (Where is the cake?), a picturebook without text.
 For this he also won the Zilveren Penseel and was nominated for the Deutsche Jugendliteraturpreis in 2007.
 In 2010 he won the Max Velthuijs-prijs (Max Velthuijs Prize).